barcoo/redis_rds/README.md

 ## Usage

 Best is to check [the tests](test/) to see how to use the data structures.
-Here are two examples, for Mutex and String:
+Here is one example, for String:

 ```ruby
 # configure RedisRds by passing either a connection